 Those guys didn't come back North when they went out.
 They served their time maybe or maybe just part of it and we weeded them out and got rid of them and they didn't come back.
 All the people around this table I'm sure were all repeaters.
-We were sent outside after a length of time and we volunteered to go back because we liked the north, we liked the people, we liked working with the people and we felt that we were doing something worthwhile.28
+We were sent outside after a length of time and we volunteered to go back because we liked the north, we liked the people, we liked working with the people and we felt that we were doing something worthwhile.

-Some men, like Constable R.D.
-Van Norman, who served at Iqaluit and along the eastern section of the Distant Early Warning (DEW) Line in the 1950s, were very interested in Inuit perspectives and customs, and demonstrated respect for Inuit as individuals.29 In contrast, more than a few RCMP tended to write about Inuit in broad, racist strokes.
+Some men, such as Constable R. D. Van Norman, who served at Iqaluit and along the eastern section of the Distant Early Warning (DEW) Line in the 1950s, were very interested in Inuit perspectives and customs, and demonstrated respect for Inuit as individuals.
+In contrast, a few RCMP tended to write about Inuit in broad, racist strokes.
 In between, each community found that the majority of RCMP served their northern tours of duty with little or no interest in Inuit culture beyond collecting anecdotal stories as reflections of themselves.

 The policy of keeping postings to two or three years, and of never serving the same community twice, stemmed from the belief that becoming too involved with a community weakened an officer's ability to maintain order.
-There was also a common feeling among officers interviewed in the RCMP's Policing the Baffin Region that an officer's role was to "protect ... the community ... without trying to change or alter it."
+There was also a common feeling among officers interviewed that an officer's role was to "protect...the community...without trying to change or alter it."
 This perspective ignored the fact that simply by entering a community, let alone policing it using external laws and policies, a policeman was altering that community.

 The most interesting part of RCMP life remained patrolling by dog team or boat with assistance from Inuit special constables.
 The patrols brought officers into close contact with Inuit.
 While special patrols were carried out to explore new regions, investigate allegations of crime, treat the sick, or provide food relief, the most common form of patrol was the annual rounds made to visit ilagiit nunagivaktangit to collect information for the annual "Conditions amongst the Eskimos" and "Game" reports.
 Both types of documents listed information under standardized headings, such as health, morale, clothing, general activities and pursuits, hunting equipment and dogs, population in relation to resources, percentage of males and females, intermarriage information, and suggestions for improving economic conditions.
-Some observations were routine, such as stating the number of gimmiitii estimated to be healthy in an area; others were insightful about conditions and critical of government management of programs and supplies.
-In Constable T. Kushniruk's annual report for Pond Inlet in 1960, for example, explained that a "short-stay cabin" had been set up in the community but "the only difficulty" was that it was equipped with electric heating.
-Since there was no power source, he curtly stated that "Until, such time as this is rectified, the short stay Cabin at Pond Inlet cannot be utilized for the purposes mentioned above."31
+Some observations were routine, such as the number of qimmiit estimated to be healthy in an area, while others were insightful about conditions and critical of government management of programs and supplies.

 The game laws caused hardship for Inuit and were a consistent point of friction between Inuit and RCMP for several reasons.
-The RCMP were required to work with other government agencies to the laws, specifically the Northwest Game Act (1917) and the Migratory Bird Protection Act (1932).
-The rules, especially as they applied to Inuit who relied on game and birds for sustenance, made almost no sense in the Arctic context.
-The regulations were based on best guesses, as much as on scientific fact.
-The authorities charged with enforcing them knew that they were unreasonable and inappropriate, often choosing to use the laws as a method of control over Inuit through threats of fines and even prison.
+The RCMP were required to work with other government agencies to enforce the laws, specifically the Northwest Game Act (1917) and the Migratory Bird Protection Act

+(1932).
+The rules, especially as they applied to Inuit, made almost no sense in the Arctic context.
+The regulations were based on best guesses as much as on scientific fact.
+The authorities charged with enforcing them knew that they were unreasonable and inappropriate.
+The impacts on Inuit livelihoods, well-being, and cultural practices were profound and the RCMP took advantage of the laws to threaten Inuit with fines and even prison.